Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

 </details>
 </br>

 At this point all of our tests including our new ones in `test_route_utilities.py` should be passing!
 Now, we can start incrementally updating the `create_book` route.
 Our `create_book` tests are expected to fail until the changes are finished.
-When that work is complete and all of the `create_book` tests are passing again, only then should we start making changes to the `create_author` function.
-The order in which we update these functions isn't important, we could choose to update `create_author` first, but it's vital to only update one function at a time so that we know where issues are coming from if they arise.
+When that work is complete and all of the `create_book` tests are passing again, only then should we start making changes to the `create_author` or `create_book_with_author` function.
+The order in which we update these functions isn't important, we could choose to update `create_author` or `create_book_with_author` first, but it's vital to only update one function at a time so that we know where issues are coming from if they arise.

 <details>
-   <summary>Try out changing the <code>create_author</code> and <code>create_book</code> routes to import and use the <code>create_model</code> helper function, then expand this section to see how we finished up the refactor!</summary>
+   <summary>Try out changing the <code>create_author</code>, <code>create_book_with_author</code> and <code>create_book</code> routes to import and use the <code>create_model</code> helper function, then expand this section to see how we finished up the refactor!</summary>

 ```py
 # author_routes.py